STA601-F21/Course-Website/content/policies.md

 ### Late Submission Policy
-- You will lose 50% of the total points on each homework if you submit within the first 24 hours after it is due, and 100% of the total points if you submit later than that.
+- Generally, ou will lose 50% of the total points on each homework if you submit within the first 24 hours after it is due, and 100% of the total points if you submit later than that.

+    <font color="darkred">However, starting March 23, you will lose 25% of the total points on each homework if you submit within the first 24 hours after it is due, 50% of the total points if you submit within the first 48 hours after it is due, and 100% of the total points if you submit later than that.</font>

+    <font color="darkred">In addition, you will lose 50% of the total points on each lab exercise if you submit within the first 24 hours after it is due, and 100% of the total points if you submit later than that.</font>

 - You will lose 100% of the total points on quizzes, midterms and final exams if do not show up to take them or submit later than the due dates.

 ### Auditing
-Students who audit this course will be expected to complete most of the graded work with the goal of getting an overall score of at least 70%; you will only need to complete enough graded work to get to 70%.
-You are also expected to attend most of the classes and participate like everyone else.
-There are very limited seats for auditing this course and most students will be expected to take the course for credit, therefore, you must contact the instructor in advance if you wish to audit the course.
+<font color="darkred">Students who audit this course will be expected to get an ``S'' grade.</font>

 ### Academic integrity: